Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 ## Firmware installation

-For the first time install of Klipper there are two methods.
+For the first time install of Klipper onto the Spider there are two methods.
 Via SSH/USB or with an SD Card.
 Once klipper is installed, future updates can be installed from V-CoreOS.